Java-class/TR-Candlestick/README.md

 JIB configuration is not completed yet, so you must follow these steps.

 - Pull redis image and start the redis container on port 6379
-- Start the partner-service application with java command or using the docker compose
+- Start the partner-service application with java command
-- Build Artifact whit maven and start with java command.
+- Build Artifact with maven and start candlestick application with java command.
+- Or run with docker compose with command docker-compose up -d

 ## API Reference
  - Get Candlestick history